cloudposse/terraform-aws-managed-grafana/README.md

 -->

-This component is responsible for provisioning an Amazon Managed Grafana workspace.
+This module is responsible for provisioning an Amazon Managed Grafana workspace.

 > [!TIP]